bsachart/financial-contribution-calculator/README.md

 ### 6. Pre-Relationship Property Ownership

-1. **Owner receives full market rent as imputed income**
+1. **Owner receives rent paid by non-owner(s) as imputed income**
-   - This represents the value of the property they're providing
+   - This represents the cash flow from the partner(s)
-   - Increases their financial capacity
+   - Increases their financial capacity by the amount received
+   - *Note: The owner's own share of the property value is "consumed" by living there, so it is not added to their capacity for contribution purposes.*

 2. **Non-owner(s) pay their share of market rent**
    - Each person pays 1/(number of people) of market rent
    - Represents their housing consumption cost
+   - **Crucial:** This amount is *deducted* from their financial capacity because it's a committed housing cost paid to the partner, reducing their ability to contribute to other shared expenses.

 3. **Shared expenses exclude rent/mortgage**
    - Only include utilities, insurance, maintenance